Huccha Venkat: Controversies

 Venkat is frequently seen as a controversial person in Kannada media.
 While promoting his film Huccha Venkat (2014), Venkat said he was married to the Kannada actor Ramya and gave an expletive-laden speech to a television interviewer.
 Ramya responded to Venkat's claims by filing a police report and publicly refuting his statements, to which Venkat did not publicly respond; Venkat stopped saying Ramya was his wife and started saying he liked his partner Rachana on the television show Super Jodi.
 Sushma refused to love Venkat so in 2017, he drank phenol.
 Venkat's speech in response to the poor opening turnout for his film, quickly went viral on YouTube and spawned several parody videos.

 In November 2015, Venkat made other controversial statements in a television appearance; he made derogatory remarks about B. R. Ambedkar while taking part in a panel discussion.
 After the appearance, several students viewing the discussion lodged complaints about Venkat and the news station, which the students said provoked Venkat into making the offensive remarks.
 These complaints were followed by several protests and blackened Venkat's face.
 On 19 November 2015, Venkat was arrested and was held in judicial custody at Bangalore Central Prison until 4 December that year.

-Venkat's attorney has said Venkat suffers from schizophrenia.
+Venkat's attorney has said Venkat has schizophrenia.
 As a growing concern, Venkat's remarks on the television channel were discussed in the Karnataka Legislative Assembly.
 On 25 November, a Bangalore city civil court issued conditional bail to Venkat.
 Venkat was not released until the surety amount was paid and the completion of bail formalities.
 He was released on 3 December with conditional bail.
 Venkat has also said he will become prime minister of India one day.